 - Increases effectiveness during breakdowns by enabling well-organized response and faster restoration.

 - Extends the life of enterprise assets via proactive preventive maintenance

-- Improves maintenance productivity through a structured approach and enabling access to all relevant information including equipment history, design documents, past failures, and response, etc.
+- Improves maintenance productivity through a structured approach and enables access to all relevant information including equipment history, design documents, past failures, responses, etc.

-- Streamlines operations via standardized process, thereby increasing the consistency
+- Streamlines operations via a standardized process, thereby increasing the consistency

 - Increases compliance with Safety, Health & Environmental Norms